China

 The answer is that rather than

-feeling threatened, China intends to threaten others
+feeling threatened, China intends to threaten others, especially the United

 States.